JuliaPy/pyjuliapkg/README.md

 More strategies may be added in a future release.

+If the project is explicitly specified (with `-X juliapkg-project` or `PYTHON_JULIAPKG_PROJECT`) then it is considered "shared" and dependencies will only ever be added, not removed.

 ### Adding Julia dependencies to Python packages

 JuliaPkg looks for `juliapkg.json` files in many locations, namely: